Privacy Policy

 Export downloads and similar generated artifacts are temporary and may expire before the related job metadata is removed from our systems.

-Data stored in your browser's local storage persists until you clear it manually or uninstall the browser.
+Data stored in your browser's local storage persists until you clear it, uninstall the browser, or complete the self-service account-deletion flow on that device.

 8. Children's Privacy